folkertdev/reversible-debugger/bachelor-thesis/thesis.md

 *This snippet uses Haskell's do-notation. the `<-` is used to bind the result of an effectful computation - like reading from a channel.
 See also appendix \ref{do-notation}*

+In general there are three classes of bugs introduced by concurrency: deadlock, atomicity violation and order-violation \cite{lu2008learning}.
 Deadlock errors are difficult to spot and debug.
 Solutions to prevent common cases of deadlock have been proposed, but haven't really found their way into the mainstream.